alet/ubuntu-workstation/README.md

 # Ubuntu Workstation

-This playbook configure typical workstation on Ubuntu
+This playbook configures typical workstation on Ubuntu

 If you configure localhost you need install ansible & git before.
 Ansible should be at least 2.1 so in 16.04 you need install it by pip